NikaEbraLidze/Math-Website/README.txt

-I created this site to learn and master the API.
-I replaced the html file with ejs files and made the website static.
-After that I am going to add features.
-You can now run the site on the live server (3000). you need to use "npm init" in command line.
-We will connect to the server later.
+This is the final look of the project.
+I tried to explain as briefly and in detail as possible what is happening in the index.js file.
+Only the numbers and facts section is not working because access to that part of the server is paid, and everything else works perfectly.